 By implementing these strategies, people between the ages of 60 and 70 can maintain a high level of motivation.
 They can lead a happy, active life according to 60+Club.

-Motivational Strategies Beyond the Age of 70:
+Motivational Strategies Beyond the Age of 60 and 70:

 Setting attainable goals, preserving social ties, and engaging in worthwhile activities are all part of staying motivated after 70.
 Prioritizing physical and mental health through consistent exercise per Bethesda.
 Also a balanced diet, and fatigue management techniques are also crucial.